 La Comedia Sweet Potato Souffle, the recipe was sent in by a fellow viewer.
-This is a most requested recipe of their local dinner theater.
-This is perfect for the holiday‘s or anytime you are wanting to add something extra to dinner you can make some Sweet Potato Souffle for dinner.
+This is one of the most requested recipes of their local dinner theater.
+This Southen casserole side dish is perfect for Easter, Thanksgiving, Christmas, or anytime you want to add something extra delicious to dinner.

 A Taste of Broadway in Ohio